Company D: Finlay Cadets

 Listed as "Not on muster-out roll" in Bates.

-Thanks to John Postage for information about his great great grandfather.
+Thanks to John Postage for information about and portrait of his great great grandfather.

 Listing in Civil War Veterans' Card File, 1861-1866 provides no additional information.